-- To provide training and support in business and health related areas to 100 women and caregivers affected by HIV in the Shiselweni region of Swaziland over a period of 5 years.
+- To provide training and support in business and health related areas to 100 women and caregivers affected by HIV in the Shiselweni region of Kingdom of eSwatini over a period of 5 years.

 - To provide 100 women and caregivers with skills training in traditional and non-traditional handicrafts.

 - To create a network of 5 women and caregiver’s groups to provide emotional support for each other and hope for the widowed.